-Investigate these sacred temples and explore from Angkor Wat to Ta Prohm with a knowledgeable local guide.
+Uncover the Secrets of Angkor in two days filled with exploration and adventure.
+Study the sacred temples and explore everything between Angkor Wat and Ta Prohm with a knowledgeable local guide.

 Be awed not only by the ruins but also by stories of god-kings and lost civilizations, ancient mythology and fascinating folklore.
 Walk through the dense Cambodian jungle growing between the Temples.
 Admire Hindu sculptures carved into a riverbed over a thousand years ago.
 Sample plenty of spicy Khmer dishes and meet locals who reside in stilted villages This is the perfect addition to any holiday in Cambodia.
 The staggering Angkor Wat is the largest religious building ever built and recognized as one of the eight wonders of the world.